martin-jordan/service-manual-frontend/README.md

 `./startup.sh`

-The app should start on http://localhost:3090 or http://government-frontend.dev.gov.uk on GOV.UK development machines.
+The app should start on http://localhost:3090 or http://service-manual-frontend.dev.gov.uk on GOV.UK development machines.

 ### Running the test suite

 The test suite relies on the presence of the [govuk-content-schemas](http://github.com/alphagov/govuk-content-schemas) repository.
-If it is present at the same directory level as the government-frontend repository then run the tests with:
+If it is present at the same directory level as the service-manual-frontend repository then run the tests with:

 `bundle exec rake`